 5. Employers’ liability insurance

 Employers in the UK must take out liability insurance to cover potential claims by employees if they are injured in the workplace or suffer a work-related illness.
 This type of insurance may pay out some, or all of the compensation if you’re found liable.

 Managing health and safety doesn’t need to be complicated.
-Acorn Analytical Services provide professional health and safety consultancy services, CDM consultancy services, construction health and safety services, fire risk assessments, and asbestos services to businesses throughout the UK.
+Acorn Safety Services provide professional health and safety consultancy services, CDM consultancy services, construction health and safety services, fire risk assessments, and asbestos services to businesses throughout the UK.
 Please contact one of our highly experienced consultants to find out how we can help.